 (Art.
-7.13 Section 2, Subsections h and I WHW)
+7.13 Section 2, Subsections h and I WHW) FSC right of approval, BoS advisory powers

-- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide. - 2.
+- 1. Examinations (oral, written or otherwise) are taken in the manner described in the study guide.
+Unforeseen circumstances or measures, for example resulting from COVID-19, may require deviation from the prescribed form.
+If an examination is administered using online proctoring, this must take place in accordance with the TU Delft Online Proctored Examination Regulation (COVID-19) - 2.
 The study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
 A student may participate in an examination for a course no more than twice in one academic year. - 4.
 In special cases, the Board of Examiners will deviate from the provisions of this Article in favour of the student. - 5.
-The lecturer or examiner will give the students ample time to prepare for an examination, giving them the opportunity to take note of examples of representative examination questions and answers published on brightspace.
+The lecturer or examiner will give the students ample time to prepare for an examination, and will give them the opportunity to take note of examples of representative examination questions and answers published on brightspace.

-Article 17 - Times and number of written examinations
+Article 17 - Times and number of written examinations (Art.

-(Art.
 7.13 Section 2, Subsection j WHW)

-- 1. Two opportunities to take written examinations will be offered each academic year: - at the end of the teaching period in which the course is taught, and - in the fifth week or at the end of the next teaching period or during the resit period in the months of July and August. - 2.
-An annual timetable is issued detailing when written examinations may be taken, and it is published before the start of the relevant teaching period. - 3.
+- 1. Two opportunities to take written examinations will be offered each academic year: - either within or at the end of the teaching period in which the course is taught, and - in the fifth week or at the end of the next teaching period or during the resit period in the months of July and August. - 2.
+A timetable per semester is issued detailing when written examinations may be taken, and it is published before the start of the relevant teaching period. - 3.
 Contrary to the provisions in Section 1, the opportunity to take the written examination for a course that is not taught in a certain academic year must be given at least once in that year.